apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 2. Motivation

 **Scheduling and design space.** In TVM TensorIR, optimization of a TensorIR program is done via a sequence of transformations.
-For example, we reorder loops for better locality and we tensorize for specific hardware intrinsics.
+For example, reordering loops for better locality and tensorizing for specific hardware intrinsics.
 The process of invoking such a set of pre-defined transformations is called "**scheduling**", and each transformation is called a "**schedule primitive**".
 These primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs.